gnobitab/InstaFlow/README.md

 Our pipeline consists of three steps:

-1. Generate (noise, image) pairs from pre-trained Stable Diffusion
+1. Generate (text, noise, image) triplets from pre-trained Stable Diffusion
 2. Apply ```text-conditioned reflow``` to yield 2-Rectified Flow, which is a straightened generative probaiblity flow.
 3. Distill from 2-Rectified Flow to get **One-Step InstaFlow**.
 Note that distillation and reflow are ```orthogonal techniques```.